MPhil PGCHE DPhil Oxon

 'Denominational Conflicts and Party Breakthrough: The Negative Case of the All-German People’s Party', Social Science History, forthcoming.

-'Analyzing Failed Institutional Change Attempts', Political Research Quarterly, 2021 (joint with Sukriti Issar).
+'Analyzing Failed Institutional Change Attempts' (joint with Sukriti Issar), Political Research Quarterly, online first.

 'Two of the Same Kind?
 The Rise of the AfD and its Implications for the CDU/CSU' German Politics and Society, 2018, 36(1): 84-104.